 Porteus Kiosk is a lightweight Linux operating system which has been restricted to allow only use of the web browser.
 Furthermore, the browser has been locked down to prevent users from tampering with settings or downloading and installing software.
 When the kiosk boots it automatically opens the Firefox or Google Chrome browser to your chosen home page.
 The history is not kept, no passwords are saved, and many menu items have been disabled for total security.
 When the browser is restarted, all caches are cleared and it reopens automatically with a clean session to ensure no trace of history is left.

-Porteus Kiosk is a full operating system which replaces Windows or any other OS during installation.
+Porteus Kiosk is a full operating system that replaces Windows or any other OS during installation.
 While evaluating our product we recommend the installation on removable devices or in a virtual environment.
-When our system goes into production we strongly advise to install it on a PC hard drive.
+When our system goes into production we strongly advise installing it on a PC hard drive.

 - Other bugfixes and improvements.